GrottoPress/shield/docs/08-PASSWORD-RESET.md

      # ...
      include Shield::ResetPassword

-     # By default, *Shield* sets the status of all password resets to
+     # By default, *Shield* marks all password resets as inactive,
-     # `Ended` to mark them as inactive, without deleting them.
+     # after a successful reset, without deleting them.
      #
      # Enable this to delete them from the database instead.
      #